velasciraptor/Election-Analysis/README.md

 ![](Resources/county_info.png)

 -**Which county had the largest number of votes?**
-Denver county had the largest voter turnout with 306,055.
+   -Denver county had the largest voter turnout with 306,055.

 -**Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**
-Below is another picture of code to follow along with during the explanation of finding each candidates vote count and percentage of the total votes.
+   -Below is another picture of code to follow along with during the explanation of finding each candidates vote count and percentage of the total votes.

 ![](Resources/candidate_code.png)